Achieves comparable basis diluted EPS of $0.40 and reported basis diluted EPS of $0.38

 Tables reconciling non-GAAP measures, together with definitions of these measures and the reasons management uses these measures, are attached to and are part of this news release.
 Please see the link below.

-During the current quarter, Constellation may reiterate the Projections.
+During the current quarter, the company may reiterate the Projections.
 Prior to the start of the company's quiet period, which will begin at the close of business on Aug.
-31, 2011, the public can continue to rely on the Projections as still being Constellation's current expectations on the matters covered, unless Constellation publishes a notice stating otherwise.
-During Constellation's "quiet period," the Projections should not be considered to constitute the company's expectations and should be considered historical, speaking as of prior to the quiet period only and not subject to update by the company.
+31, 2012, the public can continue to rely on the Projections as still being the company's current expectations on the matters covered, unless the company publishes a notice stating otherwise.
+During the company's "quiet period," the Projections should not be considered to constitute the company's expectations and should be considered historical, speaking as of prior to the quiet period only and not subject to update by the company.

 The Projections are based on management's current expectations and, unless otherwise noted, do not take into account the impact of any future acquisition, merger or any other business combination, divestiture, restructuring or other strategic business realignments, financing or share repurchase that may be completed after the date of this release.
-There can be no assurance that a settlement of matters relating to a put option in Ruffino S.r.l. will occur.
 The Projections should not be construed in any manner as a guarantee that such results will in fact occur.
+There can be no assurance that any of the following transactions will occur or will occur on the timetable contemplated hereby: (i) a transaction regarding the acquisition of the Mark West brand and (ii) a transaction regarding the purchase by the company of the remaining 50 percent interest in Crown Imports LLC.

 In addition to the risks and uncertainties of ordinary business operations, the Projections of the company contained in this news release are subject to a number of risks and uncertainties, including: